 If you do end up buying honey, make sure to keep an eye out for the USDA Organic Seal on any product you buy.
 Just as important when reading labels is country of origin.
 In the United States, overall demand still outweighs supply, which means we also import honey from place like China.
 Be sure to buy local if possible.
 Or, you know, why not make your own vegan honey alternative?

 This article was translated from German to English by Evan Binford.
-You can view the original here: Honig vegan: die 6 besten pflanzlichen Alternativen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Honig vegan: die 6 besten pflanzlichen Alternativen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?